-Figure 7 represents a novel and testable prediction of the model: jointly estimating the optimal linear decoder from a population of neurons should yield a stimulus that is closer to optimal.
+timal.
 Moreover, it also leads to a novel experimental approach for finding the optimal stimulus.
 Note that although in principle the activity of all neurons involved in the representation must be recorded, in practice the activity of even a few can be useful.
-With modern techniques (e.g., tetrodes) for isolating the activity of several nearby neurons, this approach might be practical.
+With modern techniques (e.g. tetrodes) for isolating the activity of several nearby neurons, this approach might be practical.

-Linear decoding and nonlinear encoding
+3.4.2 Linear decoding and nonlinear encoding

-A second testable prediction of the model is that there should be an asymmetry between encoding and decoding: the optimal encoding function is nonlinear, but the optimal decoding function is linear.
-Here "decoding" refers to the process of "reading out" a neural representation (e.g., by forming an estimate or reconstruction of the stimulus), whereas "encoding" refers to the process by which the nervous system constructs a pattern of neural activities from a stimulus.
-Surprisingly, however, this asymmetry emerges only for populations of neurons; the optimal linear encoder and decoder of an isolated neuron perform about equally, and both underperform the optimal nonlinear decoder (Fig. 8).
+A second testable prediction of the model is that there should be an asymmetry between encoding and decoding: the optimal encoding function is nonlinear but the optimal decoding function is linear.
+Here decoding refers to the process of "reading out" a neural representation (e.g. by forming an estimate or reconstruction of the stimulus), whereas encoding refers to the process by which the nervous system constructs a pattern of neural activities from a stimulus.
+Surprisingly, however, this asymmetry emerges only for populations of neurons; the optimal linear encoder and decoder of an isolated neuron perform about equally, and both underperform the optimal nonlinear decoder (Figure 8).

-The fact that optimal decoding of a neuronal population is linear (i.e., that the optimal linear decoder of the neuronal population response provides perfect reconstruction of the stimulus under the model, so that no nonlinear model can do better) is a direct consequence of our fundamental assumption (Eq.
-9) that the neural representation is a linear combination of features.
-The linearity of neural decoding does not imply that the neural encoding function (the inverse transformation from the stimulus to the response) need be linear, and in general it is not.
+The fact that optimal decoding of a neuronal population is linear-i.e. that the optimal linear decoder of the neuronal population response provides perfect reconstruction of the stimulus under the model, so no nonlinear model can do better-is a direct consequence of our fundamental assumption (Eq.
+5) that the neural representation is a linear combination of features.
+The linearity of neural decoding does not imply that the neural encoding function-the inverse transformation from the stimulus to the response-need be linear; and in general it is not.